-It is the policy of the South Orange County Community College District to fully comply with the requirements of the Americans with Disabilities Act Board Policy 3425.
-Consistent with that policy, disability accommodations will be provided as needed for program access, upon request.
-Please contact Penny Skaff, Ed.D., Dean, Counseling and Special Programs, via email at scdsps@saddleback.edu, by phone at 949-582-4572, or by TTY/Videophone at 949-582-4833 for needed accommodations or alternate formats.
-Click here www.saddleback.edu/accessibility to report a barrier.
+It is the policy of SOCCCD to fully comply with the requirements of the Americans with Disabilities Act (Board Policy 3425).
+Consistent with that policy, this material is available in alternative formats (such as large print, braille or accessible electronic text).
+Such materials and other disability accommodations will be provided as needed for program access, upon request.
+For needed accommodations or alternate formats please contact: Penny Skaff, Ed.D., Dean, Counseling and Special Programs and Section 504/Title II Coordinator, 28000 Marguerite Parkway, Mission Viejo, CA 92692, (949)-582-4572, TTY/Videophone: (949) 582-4430, pskaff@saddleback.edu.